jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] (I think I should rename relation to relationships, since it seems a more common thing to call it.)
 - [x] Sub-topics and what might be done with them:
     - [x] Referrers
-        - [x] Perhaps move to System Objects or otherwise to Circle Construct Drafts or maybe Circle Broader View?
+        - [x] Perhaps move to System Objects or otherwise to Encircle Construct Drafts or maybe Encircle Broader View?
     - [x] Class Referrers
         - [x] Probably the same as above.
     - [x] Relationships between Classes: